pblankley/cs207-FinalProject/README.md

 All methods are implemented in the Reaction class, which will contain the necessary parameters to calculate outputs for a specified reaction temperature and species concentrations.

-### 3.2 Method/Function details ñ ReactionSet class
+### 3.2 Method/Function details ‚Äì ReactionSet class
 Reaction set is intended to be the primary interface for the user.
 Using the methods described below, the user can instantiate a set of reactions from an XML and calculate the reaction rates.

 #### 3.2.1 ReactionSet(xml_doc) *(class initialization)*
 This class represents the reaction tools for a set of elementary reactions.
-The class takes in an xml specifying the reaction data on initialization, of form specified in the ìxml templateî section below.
+The class takes in an xml specifying the reaction data on initialization, of form specified in the ‚Äúxml template‚Äù section below.

 __*Args*__:
 * param_dict; where param_dict is the output from the parser function.